Vaishnavi2903/ObsidianNotes/_notes/Learn With Me/DITA XML/Authoring in DITA.md

  - Reusing and linking the entire deliverables, different maps, topics or specific topic elements.
 You can go very very deep when reusing content in DITA.
 Since, every line has a meaning of its own, DITA specifically opens a wide opportunity when talking about reusing content.

 ### Linking Strategies
+DITA empowers to adopt a linking strategies.
+The process of linking is automated once you finalize your linking strategy.
+Usually writers spend a lot of time linking their content.
+Amidst the linking, updating, and linking again, the result turns out to be a broken link.
+So, DITA helps you avoid any broken link by automating the process.

+Even though DITA makes linking feel like a little less, adopting the right linking strategy requires some thinking.

+### Filtering and Flagging Based on Profiling
+- Information Architects are responsible for content personalisation.
+- This can be done with the help of persona's, knowing about your target audience, and the information they need.
+- You can later adopt a profiling strategy to represent their needs and information.
+- The rule for any profiling strategy is simple:
+	- You should know what you need
+	- You should know your target audience
+	- Input accurate information
+These rules are straightforward, it will become an aid in always getting the right content to the right target audience.